-Quetiapine-GA is usually started as a low dose that will be gradually increased by your doctor.
+Quetiapine modified release tablets are usually started as a low dose that will be increased by your doctor.
 Your doctor will recommend a dose especially for you.
-This will depend on various factors including your age, condition being treated, other medical conditions (eg liver problems), other medicines you are taking and how you may react to Quetiapine-GA.
+This will depend on various factors including your age, condition being treated, other medical conditions (e.g. liver problems), other medicines you are taking and how you may react to quetiapine modified release tablets.
 Your doctor will monitor your condition and may change your dose depending on how you respond to it.
-Your doctor will use the lowest dose for the least amount of time to keep you well.